Adalann/twitter-crawler/README.md

 # twitter-crawler [School Project]
 Tweets capture, storage and analysis

+# [Decrepated since Twitter Stream API has been disabled]

 This project is a school projet meant to learn and practice concepts of Operating System such as multithreading or network.
 The goal is to create a Java application able to connect on Twitter, capture tweets and apply the HIST algorithm on these data.